 Jump directly to:

-Quite literally, without our Auxiliaries, some of our hospitals would not exist.
-In their early days, these dedicated ladies (originally most Auxiliaries were Ladies Aid Societies) raised the funds for hospital furniture, equipment, and even food items, to keep our fledgling hospitals going in several of our communities.
+Without our Auxiliaries, some of our hospitals would not exist.
+In their early days, these dedicated ladies (originally most Auxiliaries were Ladies Aid Societies) raised the funds for hospital furniture, equipment and even food items to keep fledgling hospitals going in several of our communities.
 Over the years, historical accounts document the fact that our Auxiliaries were prevailed upon by hospital trustees to provide vital funds to keep the doors open.

 Not only were Auxilians providing day-to-day support in the hospital, they were influential arbiters of local society, and the Autumn Ball, or Annual Fair was a must-attend event.
 In their heyday during the 1940′s and 50′s, Junior Auxiliaries and branch Auxiliaries formed to provide hospital support, organize social and fundraising events, and form knitting and sewing circles.
-As more women began working outside the home, however, the membership of Auxiliaries began to decline, and today, the mainstay of our Auxiliaries are those no longer working or raising young children.
+However, as more women began working outside the home, the membership began to decline.
+Today, the mainstays of our Auxiliaries are those no longer working or raising young children.

-The following provides a snapshot of the hard work and initiatives of our six Auxiliaries.
+The following provides a snapshot of the hard work and initiatives of our five Auxiliaries.

 Douglas Memorial Hospital Auxiliary